Boston marriage

 Sarah Ponsonby and Lady Eleanor Butler, also known as the Ladies of Llangollen, lived together in a Boston marriage.

 A Boston marriage was, historically, the cohabitation of two women who were independent of financial support from a man.
-The term is said to have been in use in New England in the late 19th–early 20th century.
+The term is said to have been in use in New England in the United States in the late 19th–early 20th century.
 Some of these relationships were romantic in nature; others were not.

 Etymology

 The fact of relatively formalized romantic friendships or life partnerships between women predates the term Boston marriage and there is a long record of it in England and other European countries.
-The term became associated with Henry James's The Bostonians (1886), a novel involving a long-term co-habiting relationship between two unmarried women, "new women", although James himself never used the term.
+The term derived from Henry James's The Bostonians (1886), a novel involving a long-term co-habiting relationship between two unmarried women, "new women", although James himself never used the term.
 James's sister Alice lived in such a relationship with Katherine Loring and was among his sources for the novel.

 Some examples of women in Boston marriages were well known.
 In the late 1700s, for example, Anglo-Irish upper-class women Eleanor Butler and Sarah Ponsonby were identified as a couple and nicknamed the Ladies of Llangollen.
 Elizabeth Mavor suggests that the institution of romantic friendships between women reached a zenith in 18th-century England.
 In the U.S., a prominent example is that of novelist Sarah Orne Jewett and her companion Annie Adams Fields, widow of the editor of The Atlantic Monthly, during the late 1800s.

 Lillian Faderman provided one of the most comprehensive studies of Boston marriages in Surpassing the Love of Men (1981).
 20th-century film reviewers used the term to describe the Jewett-Fields relationship depicted in the 1998 documentary film Out of the Past.
 David Mamet's play Boston Marriage premiered in 2000 and helped popularize the term.

 Sociology

 Some women in Boston marriages did so because they felt they had a better connection to women than to men.
 Some of these women lived together out of necessity; such women were generally financially independent due to family inheritance or career earnings.
 Women who chose to have a career (doctor, scientist, professor) created a new group of women, known as new women, who were not financially dependent upon men.
 Educated women with careers who wanted to live with other women were allowed a measure of social acceptance and freedom to arrange their own lives.
 They were usually feminists with shared values, involved in social and cultural causes.
 Such women were generally self-sufficient in their own lives, but gravitated to each other for support in an often disapproving, sexist, and sometimes hostile society.

 Until the 1920s, these arrangements were widely regarded as natural and respectable.
-After the 1920s, women in such relationships were increasingly suspected of being in lesbian sexual relationships, so fewer single women chose to live together.
+After the 1920s, women in such relationships were increasingly suspected of being in lesbian relationships, which were then still widely regarded as unnatural or unrespectable, leading fewer single women to choose to live together.